 If the house has a mortgage in the seller's name:

-This includes any other debt recorded against the property.
+This includes any other debt recorded on the property.

 - Investigate where the debt comes from.